 Applying for a Receiving License

 Licensing standards may differ based on the second country's licensing laws.
-The following are the licenses one needs to ship and receive certain items within the United States:
+Various licenses are needed to ship and receive certain items within the United States.

 When applying for a license for shipping and receiving arms, the importer-exporter must submit an application to the Directorate of Defense Trade Controls.
 Importers-exporters are required to supply documentary information on the items, as well as complete an application.